ghaithatfeh/news_articles/README.md

 # News Article

 Web application for creating news articles that include styleable text and GIFs.
-The following tools were used: Laravel, Vue.js, Node.js, Express.js
+The following tools were used: Laravel, Vue.js, Node.js, Express.js, Bootstrap

 ## Features